crystal-lang/crystal/README.md

 Status
 ------

-* The project is in pre-alpha stage: we are still designing the language.
+* The project is in alpha stage: we are still tweaking the language and standard library.
 * The compiler is written in Crystal.
-* Includes the Boehm-Demers-Weiser conservative garbage collector, but this will change in the future.

 Installing
 ----------